khalid-hussain/morals-and-behaviour/3-knowledge.md

     two [moral attitudes] are a favour which is granted or withheld by Allāh Almighty.

-[^basri]: Al-Ḥasan al-Baṣrī (d.\ [ah]{style="font-variant:small-caps;"} 100/718
+[^basri]: Al-Ḥasan al-Baṣrī (d.\ [ah]{.smallcaps} 100/718 [ce]{.smallcaps}) was
-[ce]{style="font-variant:small-caps;"}) was a great Muslim traditionalist and Ṣūfī ascetic.
+a great Muslim traditionalist and Ṣūfī ascetic.
 In the history of Islām he looms large for his literary writings and moral sayings.
 See Ibn Khallikān, _Wafayāt_ (Cairo: Bulaq, n.d.) vol.\ 1, p.\ 227.
 He was born and lived in Basra, southern Iraq.

-[^plato]: Plato, the famous Greek philosopher, d.\ 347 [bc]{style="font-variant:small-caps;"}, disciple of Socrates, visited Egypt and lived there for one year and learned before Egyptian wise men in ʿAyn Shams.
+[^plato]: Plato, the famous Greek philosopher, d.\ 347 [bc]{.smallcaps}, disciple of Socrates, visited Egypt and lived there for one year and learned before Egyptian wise men in ʿAyn Shams.
 Jamāl al-Dīn Abū al-Ḥasan al-Qafṭī, _Tārikh al-Ḥukamāʾ_, edited by Julius Lippert (Leipzig, 1903) p.\ 16, also Abū Sulaymān al-Manṭiqī al-Sijistānī, _Ṣiwān al-Ḥikmah wa Thalāth Rasāʾil_, edited by A. Badawī, (Tehran, 1974) p.\
 84, 128ff.

 [^vuzurgmihr]: Vuzurgmihr was the minister of the ancient Persian king, Khusrau